PowerJob/PowerJob/README_enUS.md

 - Have you ever felt upset when scheduling tasks suddenly terminated without any warning?
 - Have you ever felt helpless when batches of business tasks require handling?
 - Have you ever felt depressed about tasks that carry with complex dependencies?

-- Well, PowerJob is there for you, it is the choice of a new generation.
-- It is a powerful, business-oriented scheduling framework that provides distributed computing ability.
-- Based on Akka architecture, it makes everything with scheduling easier.
-- Just with several steps, PowerJob could be deployed and work for you!
+Well, PowerJob is there for you, it is the choice of a new generation.It is a powerful, business-oriented scheduling framework that provides distributed computing ability.Based on Akka architecture, it makes everything with scheduling easier.Just with several steps, PowerJob could be deployed and work for you!
-- Source code of PowerJob is released under Apache License 2.0, it is totally free!

 # Introduction